ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

     ## $ post   <dbl> 0.9166667, 0.7000000, 0.8166667, 0.7722222, 0.9000000, 0.3888889, 0.9833333, 0.6944444, 0.972…
     ## $ change <dbl> 0.57222222, 0.18888889, 0.23333333, 0.12777778, 0.20555556, 0.05000000, 0.20000000, 0.1055555…

 We’re not going to go into a full introduction of these data, again.
-You have the last post for that.
-But I do think we should warm up with another exploratory plot of the data.
+You have the [last post](https://solomonkurz.netlify.app/blog/2023-06-19-causal-inference-with-change-scores/) for that.
+But I do think we should warm up with another exploratory plot.
 This time, we’ll make scatter plots with `pre` on the `\(x\)` and `post` on the `\(y\)`, separated by the two levels of the experimental grouping variable `tx`.

 ``` r
 hoorelbeke2021 %>%